New York City, New York, United States

 06/19/2018

-RSU triangulation techniques and inertial GPS solutions can improve geolocation accuracy for connected vehicles operating in dense urban environments.
+RSU triangulation techniques and inertial GPS solutions can improve geolocation accuracy for connected vehicles operating in dense urban areas.

-New York City is known for its "urban canyons" which provide a challenging environment for GNSS (Global Navigation Satellite System - a broader term including GPS and other similar systems)…
+New York City is known for its "urban canyons" which provide a challenging areafor GNSS (Global Navigation Satellite System - a broader term including GPS and other similar systems) technology; as a…

 Content type